 |Current item transformation|

-Applied to the currently selected item (i.e. the page that is being viewed).
+Applied to the currently selected item (i.e. the document that is being viewed).

-You must always specify a Page type (or types) for Current item transformations.
+You must always specify a Document type (or types) for Current item transformations.

 If your hierarchical transformations contains multiple sub-transformations of different types, more than one transformation may be applicable to a single item.
 In these cases, the hierarchical transformation applies only the transformation type with the highest priority, according to the following order: